BiskottoScriptato/mgame-mixer-softwarefix/README.md

 We tried to fix it by creating a server that never closes the connection when you close the program (original) or the web ui.

 ## 🌟 Key Features
+- 🔧 Fixed driver issue when closing and re-opening the official software.
 - 🌐 Multi-Language UI
-- ✨ LED Logic config**:
+- ✨ LED Logic config
-  - Full control over leds configuration
 - 🎚️ Audio config

 ---